 Twenty-four hours earlier

-I hate school assemblies.
+I hate assemblies.
 There’s really no point to them other than to hone the skill of feigning interest, which will no doubt be of use later in life.
-Usually, we only have house assemblies, but once a year on this day, the whole school is involved.
-That’s because today is a special day.
-Sorry, the Special Day.
-It marks the fifth year since Britain’s second civil war ended, and as standard on this day we are ‘treated’ to a film that shows the history of our country over the last twenty years, pre, during and post war.
-It’s a sleep-inducing propaganda film, created by the government to remind us of the mistakes of the past, and all schools are required to show this film today.
+Usually, we only have house assemblies, but once a year the whole school is involved.
+And that day is today.
+The Special Day, and as usual we are ‘treated’ to a film that shows the history of our country before, during and after the war.
+Normally I would enjoy a historical film, but this one is nothing more than sleep-inducing propaganda, created by an unelected government supposedly to prevent us from repeating the mistakes of the past, but all it does is tell us how to live our lives.
 I’m sure they only play it at the end of the day so they can discipline anyone who starts to drop off, but despite it being a visual sedative, I’m grateful for the film as it gives me the chance to drift off and think about other things, like the weekend.
 I know we’ve still got another day to go, but I need something to take my mind off the pile of dross that’s booming out across the hall.
 On the downside, I’ve had to stare aimlessly at the screen for the last twenty minutes, pretending I’m interested while some government sycophant drones on endlessly about the war that decimated Britain and claimed over eight million lives.
-I was six when it started and remember only too well what it was like; bombs exploding, missiles flying overhead and the constant fear of whether your family were going to live or die, so I don’t really need reminding of it.
-I want to think of more interesting things, like Emily my girlfriend and our upcoming weekend together.
+I don’t need reminding about it; bombs exploding, missiles flying overhead and the constant fear of whether your family were going to live or die generally sticks in the mind of a ten year old.
+I want to think of more enjoyable things, like Emily and our upcoming weekend together.
 Her father will be away, but seems to have agreed to allow me to stay over.
 Don’t ask how that happened, I just know it did and that’s good enough for me.

-Emily’s seated on the row in front and a little to the left, sitting upright which conforms to government standard and wearing the regulatory educational image.
-Grey and white uniform – which is standard for every school across the country – with the only identification being the school crest and logo emblazoned on every bit of clothing.
-Even the shoes worn have to be of the same make and design.
+Emily’s sat on the row in front and a little to the left, sitting upright conforming to government rules and wearing the regulatory educational image.
+Grey and white uniform – standard for every school across the country – with the only identification being the school crest and logo emblazoned on every bit of clothing.
+Shoes have to be of the same make and design and the government even instruct us on hairstyles.
 Boys must have their hair cut to a short length, while girls must extend no lower than the shoulders and kept in a neatly contained ponytail.
 It’s almost like we’re clones of each other.
-I take a quick look around to make sure no teachers are watching me, before I blow gently in her direction.
+I take a quick look around to make sure no teachers are watching, before I blow gently in her direction.
 A few wisps of loose hair move and she turns her head slightly towards me, yet not taking her eyes from the screen.
-I blow again and I see her cheek rise as she smiles, before she readjusts herself in her seat and nods towards the screen, which is an indication for me to do the same before I’m caught and punished.
+I blow again and I see her cheek rise as she smiles, before she readjusts herself in her seat and nods towards the screen, indicating for me to do the same before I’m caught and punished.

-Because I’ve not been paying attention, I’ve missed most of the spiel about our illustrious government.
-That is if you can call a bunch of power hungry, control obsessed dictators a government.
-Well it’s not like I haven’t heard it all before and we are now at the part where they proclaim themselves as guardians of this ‘great country,’ and we should be thankful they are here to protect and look over us.
-We are then reminded of our duties as citizens; to uphold the law and not interact with the ‘forbidden ones who blight our society,’ in other words, criminals and anarchists who live in the areas outside the cities, creating disorder wherever possible.
-I smile at the words as I look around the hall; by government rules, everyone here is breaking the law by interacting with me.
+I follow her lead but, because I’ve not been paying attention, I’ve completely missed most of the spiel about our illustrious government.
+That’s if you can call a bunch of power hungry, control obsessed dictators a government.
+Well it’s not like I haven’t heard it every year for the last four years and we are now at the part where they proclaim themselves as guardians of this ‘great country,’ and we should be thankful they are here to protect and look over us.
+We are then reminded of our duties as citizens: to uphold the law and not interact with the ‘forbidden ones who blight our society,’ in other words, criminals and anarchists who live in the areas outside the cities, creating disorder wherever possible.
+I can’t help but smile at those words; by government rules, everyone here is breaking the law by interacting with me.
 The only difference is that they don’t know it and I’ve not been caught.
 Not yet, anyway.
 I don’t like being a criminal and didn’t ask to be one.
 It’s not like I approached the careers officer and said ‘hey I want to work for a criminal gang.
 Which one do you recommend?’
 I had no choice.
+I’d rather be an anarchist.

-Finally, the film ends with the new national anthem; the old one could no longer be used as the Royal Family had been wiped out near the end of the war, which effectively turned Britain into a republic.
+Finally, the film ends with the new national anthem.
+It’s not exactly God Save the Queen; that’d be more appropriate if we had a Queen, King or any royals to save.
 We all dutifully stand, arms by our sides like we’re standing to attention, as the song plays out.
 When it has finished, the windows revert from black to clear and we shield our eyes from the bright sunshine outside.
 The head teacher then gives his usual speech before we are allowed to leave.
-As we file out of the hall – in an orderly fashion of course – I feel a sudden tug on my arm and I’m pulled to the side away from the other students.
-Staring wildly at me are the eyes of the head of history Mr Marton, who is glaring viciously like he wants to kill me on the spot.
+As we file out of the hall – in an orderly fashion of course – there’s a sudden tug on my arm and I’m pulled to the side away from the other students.
+Staring wildly at me are the eyes of the head of English Mr Marton, who is glaring viciously like he wants to kill me on the spot.

 “You’d better start showing a little more appreciation, Yorke,” he hisses in a deadly serious tone, with a hint of malice mixed with his words.
 “Or you’ll go the same way as your father.”